FStarLang/fstar-vscode-assistant/README.md

 - Run `npm install` in this folder.
 This installs all necessary npm modules in both the client and server folder

+- Make sure to have a working fstar.exe in your path

 - Open VS Code on this folder.

 - Press Ctrl+Shift+B to start compiling the client and server in